How to keep your Christmas tree alive and looking good

 Everything good must come to an end – even Christmas.

-Whether you’re the type of person who removes any trace of the festive period after boxing day or one who ekes out the decorations until the bitter end, eventually you’ll have to dispose of your tree.
+Whether you’re the type of person who removes any trace of the festive period after boxing day or the type who ekes out the decorations until the bitter end, eventually you’ll have to dispose of your tree.

 Thankfully, real Christmas trees are recyclable.